Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 | `permissionEvent` | Emitted when a permission error happens |

 DocumentList supports declarative actions for Documents and Folders.
-Each action can be bound to either default out-of-box handler, to a custom behavior or to both of them.
+Each action can be bound to either default out-of-the-box handler, to a custom behaviour or to both.
 You can define both folder and document actions at the same time.

 #### Menu actions